Chart Color Schemes

 Broadmeadows has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 39 projects that could impact the area.
-Notable ones include Assembly Broadmeadows, Parkview Broadmeadows, Banksia Gardens Social Housing Development, and Hume Central Redevelopment.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 38 projects likely impacting the region.
+Notable initiatives include Assembly Broadmeadows, Parkview Broadmeadows, Banksia Gardens Social Housing Development, and Hume Central Redevelopment.
+The following details projects most relevant.

 Professional plan users can use the search below to filter and access additional projects.